Operator-induced structural variable selection for identifying materials genes: Introduction

-SISSO is widely perceived as one of the most popular methods for materials genome, and it has a descriptor generating scheme suitable to general data sets.
+SISSO is widely perceived as one of the most popular methods for materials genome.
 It utilizes SIS to screen out $P$ descriptors, from which the single best descriptor is selected using an $\ell_0$-penalized regression.
 If a total of $k$ descriptors are desired, this process will be iterated for $k$ times yielding $k$ sets of SIS-selected descriptors, followed by an $\ell_0$-penalized regression to select the best $k$ descriptors from all the SIS-selected descriptors.
 Note that in each iteration, SIS is employed to screen out $P$ descriptors from the remaining descriptor set with an updated response vector given by its least squares residuals projected onto the space spanned by previously SIS-selected descriptors.
 Users must define the composition complexity of the descriptors through $M$, i.e., the order of compositions of operators.
-In a typical application of SISSO, the order of composition $M$ is no greater than 3, the number of candidate descriptors in each SIS iteration is less than 100, and the number of descriptors $k$ is no larger than 5 \citep{SISSO}.
+In a typical application of SISSO, the composition complexity $M$ is no greater than 3, the number of candidate descriptors in each SIS iteration is less than 100, and the number of descriptors $k$ is no larger than 5 \citep{SISSO}.
 Note that selecting 5 descriptors with 100 SIS-selected descriptors in each iteration amounts to fitting at most $\binom{500}{5} \approx 2.6 \times 10^{11}$ different regressions, which is computationally intensive.